DevOpCloud1/bayporttest/README.md

 * Give your repository a name.
 Keep the repository public as you'll need to share it with us to review.
 * When you've completed all the questions, share your repository with us by sending us the repo's URL.
 # Linux
 * What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format?
+ Ls -1 -Sr -H
 * How would you add a DNS server to a network interface in Linux?
+ By running /etc/network/interface command to set the Ethernet / eth0 - and confifigure the DNS- (dns-nameservers IP_ADDRESS) once done , Run the sudo ifdown eth0 and sudo ifup eth0 commands to apply the changes and test changes by pinging

 * If the DNS server you've just added is not reachable, how can you get any particular hostname to resolve locally?
+Run the nslookup Command, with domain name/ IP Address,
 * How would you check for SELinux related errors?
+ The first step to take is to check the audit log , the run the analysis command to check the root source by running the #sealert once the problem or error/denial has been identified run # rm -f /var/lib/setroubleshoot/setroubleshoot.xml to trouble shoot

 * Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group".
 * In the root of this repository, create a Bash script called "listit.sh", when executed, this script must do the following (in order):
     * Create a file called directories.list that contains the directory names only of the current directory.